 Another option (we love this one): send your care team a message in MyHealth!

-If you have an urgent medical need and we’re closed for the day, go ahead and call anyway.
+If you have an urgent medical need that can’t wait for business hours, go ahead and call.
 Our answering service will page the physician or nurse-midwife on-call to help.
 Hello, peace of mind!